Abuntxa/quasar-demo-typescript/README.md

 # Quasar App

-Shows my problems when trying to use the extension of quasar-framework @quasar/typescript with the vue-property-decorator with the template and typescript code in the same file.
+Showed my problems when trying to use the extension of quasar-framework @quasar/typescript with the vue-property-decorator with the template and typescript code in the same file.

 Steps to reproduce the environment
 1. Create a new quasar empty project with the newest quasar-cli (betav1)